 Fathers who leave their families may increase their daughters' risk for early sexual activity and teenage pregnancy, suggest the results of long-term studies in the United States and in New Zealand.
 (Child Development, 2003)

-Mental Health information resources in Rhode Island
+Mental Health information resources in Connecticut

 A study found sertraline (Zoloft) to be somewhat more effective than placebo for children and teenagers.